CrytecFusion101/CrytecFusion101/README.md

-# 🫰 Hello Humans & AI.
+# 🫰 Hello Natural & Artificial Intelligence .
 I'm Shlok!

 # 💫 About Me:
 I am a graduate 🎓 with a strong background in computer science 💻 and experience in exploratory data analysis, machine learning, LLMs, and statistics 🔥.
 My research interests include Computer Vision, Geometric Machine Learning, Group theory, and Generative AI.
 As I am passionate about learning new topics in data science, visualizing data, and conducting research 🤓, I enjoy sharing valuable insights 🧐 and making an impact that helps others learn.
 I am always open to discussions, so feel free to ask questions or share concerns 💬.